Associate Professor Emerita of History

 Wednesdays 1- 4 and by welcome appointment

-My research and teaching interests are most broadly put in the imperial history of industrial capitalism.
-I am particularly interested in exploring the intersecting histories of poverty, race-thinking, and class formation in nineteenth century Britain.
+My research and teaching interests include the social history of modern Britain, the imperial history of modern Europe, and Anglo-American attitudes about race, crime, and urban poverty in Anglo-American political culture.
 Congregational missions and the making of an imperial culture in nineteenth-century England (Stanford, 1999) explored the influence of evangelical missionary organizations on Victorian perceptions of colonized people as well as and in relation to the metropolitan poor.
 My research interests have since taken a more domestic turn, focusing primarily on urban crime and child poverty in early Victorian London.
-I am currently working on a book-length study of a south London parish in which the city's most eminent Victorian chronicler staged many of the suffering childhoods in which he specialized.
-“Dickensian Affects: Reckonings with Reform in Early Victorian Southwark” illuminates Dickens' cultural intervention by reading his most influential narratives in relation to archival accounts of the New Poor Law's implementation and operation in St. George the Martyr parish.
+I am currently studying a south London parish that figures prominently in the biographical experience and literary expression of Charles Dickens, the most influential chronicler of the London poor.
+A second project is taking me further afield from my scholarly training and closer to home: my family's history and the genealogy of white supremacy in Clarendon County, SC.

 Thorne, S. "Feminism and empire: women activists in imperial Britain, 1790-1865."
 JOURNAL OF GLOBAL HISTORY 6, no. 3 (November 2011): 541-542.
 Full Text